tzhaojustdoit/GridWorldPathPlanning/PathPlanning/PathPlanningCPP/README.md

-Compile with the following flags: Astar -i inputfile [-A] -i is followed by input file name
+Run with the following flags: Astar -i inputfile [-A] -i is followed by input file name
 Use -A if running with Adaptive A*